Lissen Heering1

 Maj.-Gen. Sir Douglas Kendrew 3

-Maj.-Gen. Sir Douglas Kendrew was decorated with the Officer, Order of the British Empire (O.B.E.).2 He was educated at Uppingham School, Uppingham, Leicestershire, England.4 He gained the rank of 2nd Lieutenant in 1931 in the service of the Leicestershire Regiment.4 He fought in the Second World War.4 He was decorated with the Companion of the Distinguished Service Order (D.S.O.) (and 3 bars (1943, 1944 and 1953)) in 1943.4 He gained the rank of Lieutenant-Colonel in 1943.4 He gained the rank of Temporary Brigadier in 1944.4 He was invested as a Commander, Order of the British Empire (C.B.E.) in 1944.2 He gained the rank of Major-General in 1957.4 He was invested as a Companion, Order of the Bath (C.B.) in 1958.2 He was invested as a Knight Commander, Order of St. Michael and St. George (K.C.M.G.) in 1963.2 He was Colonel of the Royal Leicestershire Regiment between 1963 and 1965.4 He held the office of Governor of Western Australia between 1963 and 1973.4 He gained the rank of Honorary Colonel in 1965 in the service of the R.W.A.R.4 He gained the rank of Honorary Colonel in the service of the SAS Regiment, Australian Army.4 He lived in 1984 at The Manor House, Islip, Northamptonshire, England.
+He was awarded the Officer, Order of the British Empire (O.B.E.)2 He was educated at Uppingham School, Uppingham, Rutland, EnglandG.4 He gained the rank of 2nd Lieutenant in 1931 in the Leicestershire Regiment.4 He fought in the Second World War.4 He gained the rank of Lieutenant-Colonel in 1943.4 He was awarded the Companion, Distinguished Service Order (D.S.O.) in 1943 and 3 bars (1943, 1944 and 1953.)4 He gained the rank of Temporary Brigadier in 1944.4 He was appointed Commander, Order of the British Empire (C.B.E.) in 1944.2 He gained the rank of Major-General in 1957.4 He was appointed Companion, Order of the Bath (C.B.) in 1958.2 He was appointed Knight Commander, Order of St. Michael and St. George (K.C.M.G.) in 1963.2 He was Colonel of the Royal Leicestershire Regiment between 1963 and 1965.4 He held the office of Governor of Western Australia between 1963 and 1973.4 He gained the rank of Honorary Colonel in 1965 in the R.W.A.R.4 He gained the rank of Honorary Colonel in the SAS Regiment, Australian Army.4 He lived in 1984 at The Manor House, Islip, Northamptonshire, EnglandG.

-Child of Maj.-Gen. Sir Douglas Kendrew and Nora Elizabeth Harvey
+Child of Maj.-Gen. Sir Douglas Anthony Kendrew and Nora Elizabeth Harvey

 Citations